-One thing's for sure: You've never seen a Mother's Day cake like this!
-But when you’ve got a cool mom (and really, who doesn't?), she deserves an equally cool cake.
-Bring on the fiery drip details and vintage tattoo-inspired topper.
-This Mother's Day rocks.
+One thing's for sure: You've never seen a Mother's Day cake quite like this.
+But when you’ve got a cool mom, she deserves an equally cool cake.
+Bring on the fiery drip details and vintage tattoo-inspired topper — this Mother's Day rocks.

 Mother’s Day Heart Tattoo Cake